gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### More information and FAQ

-By clicking either the more information or the info icon on the payment component view you should see the Payment feature Info screen with information about the payment feature and an FAQ section.
+By clicking either the more information or the info icon on the `Payment Component` view you should see the `Payment feature Info screen` with information about the payment feature and an FAQ section.

 <br>
 <center><img src="img/Integration guide/PaymentFeatureInformationScreen.png" height="500"/></center>